How are connectors manufactured?

 1. Stamping

-Stamping is to make electronic connectors (pins) from thin metal strips through a large high-speed Stamping machine.
-One end of the large roll of metal tape is fed into the front end of the Stamping machine, and the other end is wound through the hydraulic table of the Stamping machine into the tape reel, which pulls out the metal tape and rolls the finished stamped terminal.
+Stamping creates electronic connectors (pins) from thin metal strips using a large high-speed stamping machine.
+One end of a large roll of metal tape is fed into the front end of the machine, while the other end is rolled into a reel through the hydraulic table of the stamping machine to produce finished stamped terminals.

 2. Plating